How to Become a Registered Dental Assistant

 Required Board-Approved Courses

-• Course in Radiation Safety of at least 32 hours.
+• Course in Radiation Safety of at least 32 hours (completed within 10 years before the date of receipt of the application by the board).

-• Course in Coronal Polishing of at least 12 hours.
+• Course in Coronal Polishing of at least 12 hours (completed within 5 years before the date of receipt of the application by the board).

-• Certification in a Basic Life Support course through the American Red Cross, the American Heart Association, the American Safety and Health Institute, the American Dental Association’s Continuing Education Provider Recognition (CERP) program, or the Academy of General Dentistry’s Program Approval for Continuing Education (PACE).
+• Current certification in a Basic Life Support course through the American Red Cross, the American Heart Association, the American Safety and Health Institute, the American Dental Association's Continuing Education Provider Recognition (CERP) program, or the Academy of General Dentistry's Program Approval for Continuing Education (PACE).

 Background Check

-Obtain a fingerprint clearance from both the California Department of Justice (DOJ) and the Federal Bureau of Investigation.
-If you are in California, download the Request for Live Scan Service form, complete it, and take it to a Live Scan service location.
+Once your application has been processed, you will be provided with the Live Scan Request Form.
+Applicants must obtain a fingerprint clearance from both the California Department of Justice (DOJ) and the Federal Bureau of Investigation.
+You will complete a Request for Live Scan Service form and take it to a Live Scan service location.
 The Live Scan service location will require you to pay a fee.
 Your fingerprints will be taken electronically, without ink, and transmitted to the DOJ.
 Finally, the DOJ will send their report to the Dental Board.
 Usually, the report is received within seven days.
 There is a low rate of rejections with this method.
-If you are not in California, you will need to submit a set of fingerprint cards and pay a $49 fee to the Dental Board.
-For information on this method, visit the Fingerprinting Information page of our website.
+For more information on fingerprinting, visit the Fingerprinting Information page of our website.

 Application Processing Time